codeHustler91/Humanatee-Backend/README.md

 This RESTful backend is built with Ruby on Rails

-* This cutting edge social media website features a self referential user table which allows for users to 'have many' users as friends.
+* This aquatic animal themed social media website features a self referential user table which allows the user class to have a relationship with itself, as friends

-* more on that...

 ![Friendship Model](./assets/FriendshipModel.png)